The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: Methodology

 \subsection{Magnitude conversions}

-We converted magnitudes across 18 bandpasses ($B$, $H$, $I$, $I_C$, $J$, $K$, $K_S$, $R$, $R_C$, $V$, $Z$, $b$, $g$, $i$, $r$, $u$, $v$, and $z$) into energy fluxes (${\rm erg\, cm^{-2}\, s^{-1}}$) to the $R$ band using a conversion of zero-point flux densities in any given band and assuming a constant photon index extrapolated from X-ray and taken from \cite{Evans2009} or GCNs. {\bf The formulation for the conversion of flux densities to the R band is the following:
+We converted magnitudes across 18 bandpasses ($B$, $H$, $I$, $I_C$, $J$, $K$, $K_S$, $R$, $R_C$, $V$, $Z$, $b$, $g$, $i$, $r$, $u$, $v$, and $z$) into energy fluxes (${\rm erg\, cm^{-2}\, s^{-1}}$) to the $R$ band using a conversion of zero-point flux densities in any given band.
+We take the optical spectral indices from the literature; when no value has been found, we assume a constant photon index extrapolated from X-ray and taken from \cite{Evans2009} or GCNs.
+The formulation for the conversion of flux densities to the R band is the following:

-Then, we can use the following equation to convert from magnitude to flux:
+Then, we use the following equation to convert from magnitude to flux:

-where, given a band $X$, $\lambda_X$ is the effective wavelength (\AA), $f_X$ the zero-point flux density (erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$), $\nu_R$ is the effective frequency (Hz) of the R band in the Johnson-Cousins system, $m_X$ is the observed magnitude, and $\beta=\Gamma-1$, where $\Gamma$ is the photon index in X-ray extrapolated taken from \cite{Evans2009} or GCNs.
+where, given a band $X$, $\lambda_X$ is the effective wavelength (\AA), $f_X$ the zero-point flux density (erg cm$^{-2}$ s$^{-1}$ Hz$^{-1}$), $\nu_R$ is the effective frequency (Hz) of the R band in the Johnson-Cousins system, $m_X$ is the observed magnitude, and $\beta$ is the optical spectral index either taken from the literature or taken as $\Gamma-1$, where $\Gamma$ is the photon index in X-ray extrapolated from \cite{Evans2009} or GCNs.
 We take effective wavelengths from \cite{Bessel1998} for Johnson-Cousins bands, \cite{Fukugita1996} for SDSS bands, \cite{Poole2008} for {\it Swift} UVOT bands.
-Photon index values were taken from GCNs in cases in which the Swift XRT website did not have any photon index for a particular GRB.}

 Examples of two LCs show data across six band-passes (top left panel of Fig. \ref{fig:examples}) and an enhanced coverage with data from the Subaru Telescope (top right panel of Fig. \ref{fig:examples}).